-HCA encourages consumers to use the various complaint processes available to have their concerns, views and grievances addressed by the health service provider.
+HCA encourages you, the consumer, to use the various complaint processes available to have your concerns, views and grievances addressed by your health service provider.

-We believe consumer complaint processes can be a positive means of championing systemic change and better healthcare delivery for us all.
+We believe consumer complaint processes can be a positive means of championing improvements in the health system, leading to better healthcare delivery for all.

-If the issue is not adequately resolved, consumers have a right to pursue resolution of their complaint through their independent, state-based health care complaints authority, such as the Health & Community Services Complaints Commissioner (HCSCC) is an independent, impartial and confidential free service that assists people, service users, carers and service providers – with complaints about health or community services in South Australia.
-This includes government, private and non-government health and community services.
+If your issue is not adequately resolved with the health service, you have the right to pursue your complaint through the Health and Community Services Complaints Commissioner (HCSCC).
+This is an independent, impartial and confidential free service.
+HCSCC assists service users, their families, carers, advocates and service providers with information and advice, and can help people who wish to complain about health, community and child protection services in South Australia

-To find out more about the Health Performance Council click here.
+You can find out more about making a complaint to the HCSCC here.

 If your complaint is about an individual registered health practitioner or student, the Australian Health Practitioner Regulation Agency (AHPRA) can help you.
 AHPRA is the right place to make a complaint if you are concerned a health practitioner is behaving in a way that could present a risk to you, to other patients or members of the public.